Export and Zero-Rated Supply: Taxation and Compliance Requirements

 Q6.
 What are the disadvantages of exporting?

 While there are a lot of pros of exporting, you cannot deny the cons of exporting as well.
 You may encounter cultural hurdles, currency issues, exchange rate issues, production issues (when it comes to bulk production), supply chain issues, and political disruptions as well.
 Apart from these, if the production is slow and the demand is high, there are chances the order cannot be delivered on time and this way, it can cause a bad impression on the client.
-There are chances this way the exporter may lose the client.
+Moreover, there are chances that the exporter may lose the client.

 All these issues may have a bad influence on exporting goods to companies and businesses but it should be kept in mind that there are undeniable pros as well.